What Does UDL Look Like?

 Narrative Point of View Assignment- Shark’s Tooth Beach

 - RL 7.1: Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.

 - RL 7.6: Analyze how an author develops and contrasts the points of view of different characters or narrators in a text.

-On Shark’s Tooth Beach is a short story about a chance meeting between two individuals, President Bob and Ned.
+On Shark’s Tooth Beach is a short story about a chance meeting between two individuals, President Bob and Ned, but the story is written from Ned's point of view.
 For this assignment, imagine you are President Bob and you’re explaining your relationship with Ned from your point of view.
 Choose one of the following and write a narrative about your time shark tooth hunting with Ned.
-Regardless of which assignment you choose, you must use at least 3 direct quotes from the text.
+Regardless of which assignment you choose, you must use at least 3 direct quotes, or specific textual evidence, from the text.